KonstantinLackner/CodeDraw/INTRODUCTION.md

 Text is drawn with the *drawText* method.
 The way the text is drawn can be defined through the TextFormat object.
-To modify font properties such a text size, font type and font weight CodeDraw has a textFormat property.
+To modify font properties such a text size, font type and font weight, CodeDraw has a textFormat property.
 The textFormat property can be accessed through *getTextFormat* and *setTextFormat*.
-Inside the textFormat property are all the properties regarding text formatting.
+All properties regarding text formatting are inside the textFormat property.
 TextFormat must be imported separately.

 ```java